canmom/canmom.github.io/_posts/livereads/umineko/ep3/2022-06-23-lets-read-umineko-episode-3-part-13.md

 Notable that here this is explicitly connected to religious belief.
 Eva meanwhile says that when she was young she used magic to get ahead: 'if (she) wished strongly and tried hard, it came true every time.'
 So for her, this 'magic' is kind of a 'The Secret' style of thing, power of suggestion.

+It's notable here that the idea of magic---or for that matter, religion---as something that only works if you believe in it is a distinctly *modern* attitude towards the subject.
+It is a question that only arises when faced with scientific epistemology and, in particular, a world of technologies that require no belief whatsoever.
+With science making a territorial claim over 'what' and 'how', magic has had to retreat to the domain of 'why'.
+I am reminded of (drink) <cite>Baru Cormorant</cite>'s discussion of magic, discussed in [this artice](/crit/baru/tyrant-3-wizards); the words of Ulyu Xe in particular.

+> Xe rolled onto her back and squirmed out of her skirtwrap.
+“When a witch raises a rabbit with the same name as a man, and kills and skins the rabbit, and then pisses through the rabbit’s skin into a pit of gravel, and the man gets kidney stones.
+The witch never touched the man.
+She never acted upon him.
+She only touched symbols of him.”
+>
+> “Oh, fine.”
+Barhu crossed her arms and glared.
+“So magic doesn’t work except when it can be disguised as the coincidence of symbolic manipulation and natural occurrence?
+That’s very powerful.”
+>
+> “The most powerful thing in the world,” Xe said, untying her strophium and sliding deeper into the water.

+Magic here exists in the domain of narrative; extremely fitting for such a metafictional story.
+The strength of the magical 'explanations' of the events on Rokkenjima are not that they are especially parsimonious, or procede naturally from simple assumptions; it is that they make a good story, full of strong emotions and dramatic turns.

+Does it mean then that to 'believe in magic' is to accept your role in a story?
+I'm not sure.

-Eva continues, telling Hideyoshi about her alter.
+In any case, Eva continues, telling Hideyoshi about her alter though he does not much understand.
 She credits young!Eva with the good things in her life, even meeting Hideyoshi.
 But now she's afraid that, provoked by Beatrice, the witch inside her is going to get stronger and stronger, and 'swallow her up'...

 Hideyoshi hears the ruckus with Maria, and goes outside to tell them to keep the noise down.
 So we see Rosa drag Maria to the lobby to take her away from Eva.
 This isn't looking good!
 At this point, assuming the resurrection ritual continues on schedule from the second twilight, we have two candidates now for 'the two who are close'.